Freight Shipping from Ontario to Chicago

 How much does it cost to ship freight from Ontario to Chicago?

-Full truckload (FTL) rates from Ontario, CA to Chicago, IL currently range from $4,784-$5,896 for a standard dry van load over the 2,225-mile route.
+Full truckload (FTL) rates from Ontario, CA to Chicago, IL currently range $4,784-$5,896 (roughly $2.17-$2.67 per mile over 2,225 miles).
 LTL shipments typically cost $1,424-$2,291 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Ontario to Chicago?